PaulCzm/PaulCzm/README.md

 My goal is to contribute to impactful advancements in science, healthcare, and biotechnology by leveraging engineering, computation, and biology.

-I'm eager to collaborate with like-minded individuals to create solutions that drive meaningful change.
-Let’s innovate together!

 _________________________________________________________________________________________________________________________________________________________________________________________

 Feel free to connect and collaborate!